Bumshakalaka/krAIna/README.md

     model: whisper-1
 ```

+#### image-analysis

+Analyze images to extract information or interpret the visual content.
+This tool can be used for various applications such as object detection, scene understanding, or content tagging.
+It works with the current assistant which calls the tool, So the tool must be used with models which interpret images.
+Parameters:
+- **uri**: URL or local file path of the image to analyze.
+- **prompt**: Instructions on how to analyze the image.

 ### Macros
 Your Agent-like Python scripts.
 You can program long HTML document generation on a selected topic or develop, review and correct code.